How to Hold an Angle Grinder for Control and Safety

 • Position your body at an angle to the workpiece for improved visibility and control.

-• Keep your knees slightly bent and weight evenly distributed to enhance maneuverability.
+• Keep your knees slightly bent and your weight evenly distributed for better maneuverability.

-Always maintain a firm grip on the grinder with both hands; place your dominant hand on the rear handle and your other hand on the side handle.
-This guarantees maximum control as you work.
-Avoid overreaching by keeping your body close to the workpiece, minimizing the risk of losing control.
-Proper positioning not only promotes safety but also helps you work efficiently, allowing for a more liberating experience as you tackle your projects with confidence.
+Hold the grinder with both hands at all times: dominant hand on the rear handle, other hand on the side handle.
+This gives you maximum control as you work.
+Keep your body close to the workpiece and avoid overreaching, which increases the risk of losing control.
+Proper positioning helps you work efficiently and with confidence.

 Top Mistakes to Avoid While Operating an Angle Grinder